microsoft/StudentsAtBuild/README.md

 ## What is the Student Zone?
 Each year at Microsoft Build we create a session track specifically aimed at student developers.
-The target age for our student developers is 14-21 years old, though that is really just there to guide us in scoping the content we create for you!
+The target age for our student developers is 14-21 years old, though that is really just there to guide us in scoping the content we create for you.
 So if you're a bit outside of these exact ages, you still might find this content useful for your coding journey too!

 ## What other resources does Microsoft have for students?